inatel-ic-cividati/Correlation/README.md

 # Time series forecasting tool
 This is a Scientific Iniciation from National Institue of Telecomunication.
-It cannot provide the data, but can show you how to get it.
+This project's objective is develop a financial time series forecasting tool in a Massively Multiplayer Online Role-Playing Game, World of Warcraft.

 # Auxiliar tools